tokbtomas/azure-rdf2cosmos/README.md

 The second step accumulates and transforms the *.nt files into Java objects that are persisted as JSON files.
 The nt triples represent atomic data elements in an eventual Gremlin Vertex or Edge, and the nt files aren't necessarily sorted.
-Therefore the atomic nt rows are aggregated into JSON Vertex and Edge documents.
-The many Vertex and Edge JSON files are each persisted to disk in the current implementation, but they could alternatively be persisted to a database (i.e. - CosmosDB/SQL or Azure PostgreSQL) to achieve scalability.
+Therefore the atomic nt rows are **aggregated into JSON Vertex and Edge documents**.
+The many Vertex and Edge JSON files are each persisted to disk in the current implementation, but they can alternatively be persisted to a database (i.e. - CosmosDB/SQL or Azure PostgreSQL) to achieve scalability.

 The third step transforms the JSON files into a format suitable for loading into CosmosDB/Gremlin.